Learn how to unlock your wireless mobile device for use on other carriers (formerly SIM Unlock).

 - If the device is on an account that is under a service contract term, at least 18 consecutive monthly payments must have been made or the account must have migrated to Simple Choice no contract rate plan.

 - If the device is associated with a canceled account, the account balance must be zero, including all pending charges.

 Unlock eligibility for Pay in Advance (Prepaid) phones, tablets, and mobile Internet devices

 - The device on the requesting line has been active for more than one year on the T-Mobile network.

 - If the device has been active for less than one year on the requesting line, the Pay in Advance account associated with the device must have had more than $100 in refills since device first use date. $100 in total refills is required for each device that is requested to be unlocked and does not include the initial activation payment.

 Military and other exceptions: Deployed military personnel who are customers in good standing are eligible to have their devices unlocked upon provision of deployment papers.
 Exceptions to some or all requirements may apply in other circumstances for Business and Government Accounts.
 Please contact us for more details.

 Request an unlock

-If your device meets the eligibility requirements, use the Mobile Device Unlock app to unlock your device.
-If your device isn't supported, contact us to request an unlock code, and steps to unlock your device.
+If your device meets the eligibility requirements, contact us to request an unlock code and steps to unlock your device.
 Keep in mind, this policy is subject to T-Mobile’s Terms and Conditions of service and may change without notice.
 T-Mobile may deny any request for a mobile device unlock code at our sole discretion if the request is an effort to defraud the company.